George Logothetis: Career

 In December 2009, after ship values slumped in the wake of the financial crisis, Logothetis again entered the shipping business and purchased Allocean and its fleet of 26 ships.
 From December 2009 through December 2014, the company purchased a total of 91 vessels.

-Libra Group has also expanded beyond its core businesses of maritime, aerospace, real estate, hotels/hospitality, and renewable energy, to include a variety of diversified investments such as media, rare earth minerals, and sleep products.
+Libra Group has also expanded beyond its core businesses of maritime, aerospace, real estate, hospitality, and renewable energy, to include a variety of diversified investments such as media, rare earth minerals, and sleep products.
 Between 2008 and 2014, the company purchased $7 billion to $7.5 billion of assets globally.
-As of 2023, Libra Group owns and operates 20 subsidiary companies around the world.
+As of 2023, Libra Group owns and operates 15 subsidiary companies around the world.

+In January 2022, in Pisante v Logothetis, the High Court of Justice found George Logothetis and Libra liable to Swindon Holdings for deceit.
+The court entered judgment against Logothetis for damages to be assessed, with a payment of US$6.25 million plus interest.

 In 2024, Libra Group announced that the Group had exited the container shipping market after selling close to 100 vessels for more than $2 billion over several years to focus on innovation and sustainability as new drivers of growth.

 In 2023, Libra formed a new aerospace subsidiary (SLI) to tap into the projected $1 trillion space economy.
-Libra Group aims to become the world's first space leasing company offering satellites, spaceports, and other infrastructure.
+Libra Group aimed to become the world's first space leasing company offering satellites, spaceports, and other infrastructure.
 Libra is setting up a station in the Alaskan Arctic, vital for polar orbits to monitor climate change.
 In April 2024, SLI purchased a second ground station in Piteå, Sweden.
+Since its founding, SLI expanded its portfolio to include traditional aviation and advanced air mobility assets.

 Logothetis has been an advocate for and an investor in Greece during the Greek financial crisis.
 As a result of the crisis, he has become a sought-after business leader for his opinions on investing in Greece and in Greek assets, products, and industries.
 In June 2012, following prime minister Antonis Samaras's election, he emphasized that the promise of governmental stability was bringing back business confidence and individual confidence in Greece, and noted Libra Group's numerous recent and projected Greek investments and businesses.
 In March 2013, he cited Samaras's coalition government's relieving the Greek eurozone crisis as a reason investors were returning to, and should continue to return to, Greece.
 In late 2013, he sounded a cautionary note concerning the "buying frenzy" occurring in the slump-ridden shipping sector.
 Speaking to a reporter in January 2014 at Davos, he encouraged businesspersons to see the opportunity available in Greece, and stated that he felt that 2014 would be "the year of Greek growth".
 He reiterated his optimism in March 2014, noting that Libra Group had invested $500 million in Greece since 2012.